rishii100/News-Summarizer/README.md

 ## Results

 The model's performance can be evaluated based on the generated summaries.
-Check the trained model [trained_model.pickle](trained_model.pickle) file for detailed metrics and analysis.

 ## License